andrechristikan/ack-nestjs-boilerplate/README.md

 ## Swagger

 You can check The Swagger after running this project.
-Url `localhost:3000/docs` and don't for get to put `x-api-key` on header.
+Url `localhost:3000/docs` and don't forget to put `x-api-key` on header.

 ### API Key